sav-che/TL-2/Authors/Fraas, Carl (Karl) Nikolaus (Nicol) {std. Fraas} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 366](https://www.biodiversitylibrary.org/item/103834#page/388/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 366](https://www.biodiversitylibrary.org/page/33259870) of TL-2 Suppl.
 VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Fraas, Carl Nicolaus {std.
 Fraas}|first entry]] for this author

 ### Author

 Fraas, Carl \[Karl\] Nikolaus \[Nicol\] (1810-1875), German agronomist and botanist, born 3 Sep 1810 in Rattelsdorf nr.
 Bamberg, studied medicine and then botany at Ludwig Maximilian Univ., Munich 1830-1834 receiving his Dr. Medicine (1834) and working in the herb. with C.F.P. von Martius and J.G.
 Zuccarini, court master with Friedrich Carl Graf von Saporta, major-domo of King Otto of Greece 1835-1842, prof. of botany, Univ. of Athens 1837-1842, teacher, Freising 1842, prof. of chemistry and technology, Schleissheim 1845, assoc. prof. of agriculture 1847 and prof. forestry science 1848, Univ. of Munich, died 9 Nov 1875 in Neufreimann nr.
-Munich. (*Fraas*).
+Munich.
+**Abbreviated name**: *Fraas*

 #### Herbarium and types